stfc/PSyclone/doc/transformations.rst

 Kernels
 -------

-Occasionally it is not sufficient to transform only the generated PSy-layer code - the kernels called from the PSy layer must also be modified.
+PSyclone supports the transformation of Kernels as well as PSy-layer code.
 Currently just one transformation is provided for this purpose:

 .. autoclass:: psyclone.transformations.ACCRoutineTrans
    :noindex: